LacunaOmnibus/MontyLacuna/doc/scripts/topoff_ships_all.rst

 ===========================

 Makes sure you have a minimum number of a certain type of ship at all of your planets.

-Most often used to ensure you have excavators lying around.
+While this is most often used to ensure you have excavators lying around, you can use it for any ship type that you want to always have a minimum of in stock -- maybe you like having 2 supply pods, or 10 smugglers, or 30 scows, or whatever, on all of your planets.
+This will do the job.

 This actually calls :ref:`build_ships` with the --topoff argument, once for each of your planets.